-Some people with bloating do not have gas.
+Some people with it do not have gas.
 It is thought that these people are hypersensitive to changes in their abdomen and GI tract.

-Simple lifestyle changes like exercise, food, supplements and massage can relieve your symptoms.
+Simple lifestyle changes like exercise, food, and massage can relieve your symptoms.
 Other unconventional tips can help you get over it for good.

 Do you experience bloating?
 What helps you get over it?
 Leave a comment and let me know.